Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 Hurl is a command line tool that performs HTTP requests defined in a simple plain text format.

-Hurl is used in command lines and scripts to run HTTP sessions.
-It can performs requests, capture values and evaluate queries on headers and body response.
-Hurl is very versatile: it can be used to get HTTP data and also to test HTTP sessions.
+It can perform requests, capture values and evaluate queries on headers and body response.
+Hurl is very versatile: it can be used for both fetching data and testing HTTP sessions.

 {% raw %}
 ```hurl